Simply stated, Bocas del Toro is a tropical paradise.

 As in all of Panama, the currency is the US dollar and in Bocas you will find that many of the local people speak English.

 In addition to a tourism boom, in recent years Bocas has experienced a real estate boom.
-Although prices are rising, they still represent some of the best buys in the Caribbean.
-On a retirement income in Bocas, you can enjoy "the good life" in safe and beautiful surroundings.
+More and more ex-pats are arriving and although prices are rising, they still represent some of the best buys in the Caribbean.
+Many of the new arrivals have started small businesses catering to the tourist trade.
+All this said – on a retirement income in Bocas, you can enjoy “the good life” in safe and beautiful surroundings.